autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 #### Situations that can make the system unstable

-- The vehicle is placed in a structure-less environment, such as a rural landscape, highway, or a tunnel
+- The vehicle is placed in a structure-less environment, such as a rural landscape, highway, or tunnel
 - Environment changes from when the map is created. e.g., construction or destruction of buildings, snow cover
 - Surrounding objects are occluded
 - The car is surrounded by objects undetectable by LiDAR, e.g., glass windows, reflections, or absorption (dark objects)
-- The environment has laser beams of the same frequency as LiDAR
+- The environment contains laser beams at the same frequency as the car's LiDAR sensor(s)

 #### Functionality

-- The system can estimate the vehicle location on the point cloud map with the error of ~10cm
+- The system can estimate the vehicle location on the point cloud map with the error of ~10cm.
-- The system is Operable at the night
+- The system is operable at night.

 ### 3D-LiDAR or Camera + Vector Map

 #### Expected situation

-- Road with clear white lines and loose curvatures, such as highway or ordinary local road
+- Road with clear white lines and loose curvatures, such as a highway or an ordinary local road.

 #### Situations that can make the system unstable